npr/npr-one-api-js-sdk/CONTRIBUTING.md

 #### Prerequisites

-A recent version of [node.js](https://nodejs.org) (v4.x or newer) and [npm](https://npmjs.org) installed globally on your system.
-(Note that to consume the SDK, only Node v0.12.x or higher is required, but because of some of our dev-dependencies, contributors need to use at least v4.x in order to produce a stable build.)
+A recent version of [node.js](https://nodejs.org) (v10.x or newer) and [npm](https://npmjs.org) installed globally on your system.
+(Note that to consume the SDK, older versions of Node may still be compatible, but because of some of our dev-dependencies, contributors need to use at least v4.x in order to produce a stable build.)

 Running unit tests is possible without an NPR One API key; however, actual interaction with the NPR One API requires an OAuth2 `client_id` and a valid access token, which can be obtained by registering for an account within the [NPR One Developer Center](https://dev.npr.org/apply/).